mapbox/mapbox-gl-native/docs/BUILD_OSX.md

 ### Install

 1. Copy `gyp/build/Release/Mapbox.framework` into your project.

-It should happen automatically, but ensure that `Mapbox.framework` is listed in the *Linked Frameworks and Libraries* section of the General tab for your application target.
+1. In the project editor, select your application target, go to the General tab, and add `Mapbox.framework` to the *Embedded Binaries* section.

 1. Mapbox vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target.
 In the Info tab, set `MGLMapboxAccessToken` to your access token.
 You can obtain one from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).